maffan/nodes/README.md

 # Description
 Nodes is a web application built to give users the ability to send temperature data from their temperature nodes to a simple API and display the results in an intuitive way.

-# Descriptions for DAT076 Teachers/Assistants
+# Instructions for DAT076 Teachers/Assistants
 In order to see our application in action, just follow these steps.

 1. Build the maven project and deploy on a Glassfish 4.1 server.
 Make sure the application runs as http://localhost:8080/nodes